soft corals text index | photo index

 Pink bushy, don't have spikes.

-Long branches, don't have spikes.
+Long branches, without spikes.

 Spiky flowery soft corals